shakes76/smili/README.md

 ## Prerequisites
 ITK 3.20+ and VTK 5.8+ built and installed.
 SMILX also requires Qt 4 and CMake to build.
 SMILI can function with either ITK or VTK installed and will detect each library.

+Downloads of pre-requisite libraries and other helpful files can be found [here](https://sourceforge.net/projects/smili-project/files/Dependencies/).

 To utilise just the imaging parts of SMILI, you just need ITK.
 To utilise the surface/model parts of SMILI you just need VTK.
 To utilise the GUI dependent parts you need both libraries.

 On Ubuntu linux systems (12.04+), simply install the repository version of Qt, VTK (with VTK-Qt), PythonQt (to build the Python plugin) and ITK.
 We reccomend ITK 4.5 and VTK 6.1 and not VTK 5.10.1 which seems to have a number of features broken.